loulai/aboutme/README.md

 Hi, my name is Lou.

-I'm an undergraduate student studying Computer Science and Business at New York University.
+I'm an undergraduate student double majoring in Computer Science and Business at New York University.

-I am most familliar with Ruby and its MVC, Rails.
-I've also worked with JavaScript and am studying Java & Python.
+I am most familliar with Ruby, and have created several project using Ruby on Rails.
+I'm also currently coding with Java in my NYU classes.
+I've worked with JavaScript, Bootstrap and HTML & CSS.

-New technology, iOS development and e-commerce particularly interest me.
+Wearable technology, iOS development and entrepreneurship particularly interest me.

 I love working with people that are passionate about what they do, and I'm willing to give anything an enthusiastic try.

 Check out my other experience contact information [here].